BoD/android-dip-ruler/README.md

 Designers are used to think in pixels (especially if they also work on iOS projects).

-Sometimes a picture is worth a thousand words, and so this ruler will make it immediately obvious that ***the dp is a [physical unit of length](https://en.wikipedia.org/wiki/Length#Units)***.
+Sometimes a picture is worth a thousand words, and so this ruler will make it immediately obvious that
+### the dp is a [physical unit of length](https://en.wikipedia.org/wiki/Length#Units).

 Some essential information is also present on the ruler:
 - Definition of a dp